 DD214 or Military Card is required.
 Your discharge status must be in a condition other than dishonorable.

 Once application eligibility has been established the veteran will be giving priority admission .

 Two admission slots will be held for any applicant who proves military education and experience and holds a valid and active California LVN license.

 If the slots are not filled by priority military applicants the wait list applicants will be admitted.

-The merit based admissions test is based off of your LVN knowledge.
+The merit based admissions test is based off of your LVN knowledge, similar to your NCLEX.

-All Registered Nursing applicants need to meet merit based admission requirements in addition to prerequisite courses.
+All Registered Nursing applicants need to meet merit based admission requirements in addition to prerequisite courses prior to applying.

 - Screening of applications will include looking at overall GPA, Number of Science